Access

 Visit Plan Your Visit to find out about our current entries and exits in place.

-Guide and assistance dogs are welcome in our building, please let our Welcome Desk know if a guide or assistance dog is accompanying you.
+• Please let our Welcome Desk know if a guide or assistance dog is accompanying you

-Information for visitors with epilepsy
+For visitors with epilepsy

 We want all our visitors to have a great time at The Box.
 With so much to see and do, you may find the following information helpful in planning your visit.